When Governors have been appointed they may be assigned to various roles and responsibilities within the governing board.

 Each Governing Board should have a lead governor to ensure that Equality is receiving proper consideration and that the governing board is discharging its statutory duties.

-Each Governing Board should have a lead governor to ensure that child protection is receiving proper consideration and that the governing body is discharging its statutory duties.
+Each Governing Board should have a lead governor to ensure that child protection is receiving proper consideration and that the governing board is discharging its statutory duties.